AndreMBellve/rDnD/README.md

 # rDnD
-A dice-roller for DnD 5e - quantum rolling extension for the chaos affecianado's
+A dice-roller for DnD 5e - quantum rolling extension for the chaos aficionado's

 Hello fellow adventurer!
 It seems you have found your way to my DnD dice roller R package.
 In this bag of holding are several useful tools for rolling the standard DnD 5e dice.
 Why you might ask?